Daylight Savings Time Losing An Hour Of Sleep Is Bad For Your Health

 - Coordination suffers

 - More susceptible to getting colds and flu

 Research on sleep has noted that we need 7 to 9 hours of sleep.
 You can feel the effects of just this one hour loss.
 Daylight Savings messes with your sleep regimen and has many significant health implications.

 How can we get ready for Daylight Savings?

 Massage can help you cope and adjust back to your body’s natural clock and help you get the rest that you need.
-Prepare to lose an hour of sleep by giving yourself a m to help you gradually adjust to the time change.
+Prepare to lose an hour of sleep by giving yourself a Registered Massage to help you gradually adjust to the time change.
 With more sleep we get better health.

 Massage helps your body directly by producing and boosting serotonin which is a natural way to produce and release the melatonin hormone which helps prepare us for sleep that directly influences the sleep stage of our circadian rhythm.

 Massage can directly influence the process of our body’s sleep.
 Whether you are dealing with insomnia, sleep deprivation or daylight savings.

 Massage can help you reduce fatigue, relaxes your body to help improve sleep.